norahkerendian/Recipe-Analysis-Project/README.md

   frameborder="0"
 ></iframe>

-To look at the fluction examined above even deeper, we can look at the mean, median, maximum, and minimum values for each grouping.
+To look at the fluctuation examined above even deeper, we can look at the mean, median, maximum, and minimum values for each grouping.
 This highlights the variability within each group.
 We can observe in the plot that while the majority of recipes maintain high ratings, there are some lower ratings in more complex recipes (e.g., `n_steps`: 88), which gives us some insight into the ratings of recipes.

 | n_steps | Mean | Median | Max  | Min  |
 |--------:|-----:|-------:|-----:|-----:|